crazytruth/iniesta/README.rst

     ..

     **For Credentials, You have better set it as Environment Variable in your IDE.**

     You can refer to AWS credentials for AWS CLI document_.

     .. _document : https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html

 -  AWS Policy Settings
-    You need to add policies related to actions of SQS and SNS, the following actions needs to be added in your IAM.
+    You need to add policies related to actions of SQS and SNS.
+    The following actions need to be added in your IAM.

     SQS: